Sunday, October 27, 2013

 10(tie).
 "Anything Else"(2003)

 If there are any unenlightened youngsters out there in need of an accessible introduction to Woody Allen's wonderful world of relationship angst and pseudo-intellectualism, look no further than Jason Biggs and Christina Ricci in his unsung update of "Annie Hall".
 The mismatched pair bring a youthful energy to the NYC-set proceedings(it's another love letter to Allen's beleaguered hometown), with Ricci's flighty neurotic likely to leave you feeling better about being single.
-"Else" is the most enjoyable film of Woody's supposed dry spell(1996-2004).
+"Else" is the most enjoyable film released during Woody's relative dry spell(1996-2004).
 He had to steal, so he stole from the best.

 Honorable Mentions- "Tears of the Sun"(2003) Bruce Willis is a Navy Seal in Nigeria.
 "The Matrix Reloaded"(2003) Keanu Reeves returns in the highest-grossing R-rated movie ever.
 "X2: X-Men United"(2003) Is Bryan Singer's sequel better than the first?
 "Down with Love"(2003) I'm down with Renee Zellweger.
 "Bruce Almighty"(2003) Jim Carrey is God.
 "Hulk"(2003) Ang Lee directs Eric Bana as the big, green guy.
 "Sinbad: Legend of the Seven Seas"(2003) DreamWorks animation with the voices of Brad Pitt and Michelle Pfeiffer.

 "Terminator 3: Rise of the Machines"(2003) Arnold Schwarzenegger always said he'd be back.
 "Thirteen"(2003) Holly Hunter raises Evan Rachel Wood.
 "Girl with a Pearl Earring"(2003) is played by Scarlett Johansson in the 1665 Dutch Republic.
 "Freaky Friday"(2003) Jamis Lee Curtis and Lindsay Lohan in an amiable remake of the 1976 comedy.
 "Open Range"(2003) Kevin Costner is back in the saddle as director and star.
 "The Rundown"(2003) Dwayne 'The Rock' Johnson runs around the jungle with Sean William Scott.
 "Matchstick Men"(2003) Nick Cage is a con man with OCD.
 "Veronica Guerin"(2003) Cate Blanchett is a doomed investigative reporter in Dublin.
 "Intolerable Cruelty"(2003) Catherine-Zeta Jones fascinates George Clooney.
 "Big Fish"(2003) Ewan McGregor stars in this Tim Burton fable.
 "The Matrix Revolutions"(2003) The Wachowskis make it a trilogy.
 "The Missing"(2003) Cate Blanchett and Tommy Lee Jones star in this Ron Howard Western.
+"Radio"(2003) Cuba Gooding Jr. goes full retard.